Simpals: Venture investment;

 In 2011, Simpals launches the first venture incubator – "Simpals Garage", but its development was dropped several years later.
 In 2022, another similar project is launched – "Simpals Factory" – a Venture Startup Studio with €1 000 000 equity capital.

 Hardware

-In 2016, Simpals created the first freediving weight system: Lobster Neck Weight.In 2019, Garage - Simpals startup project - initiated a new product: Sonr, which is an underwater walkie-talkie for swimmers and coaches.
+In 2016, Simpals created the first freediving weight system: Lobster Neck Weight.
+In 2019, Garage - Simpals startup project - initiated a new product: Sonr, which is an underwater walkie-talkie for swimmers and coaches.

-The company's customers include tOrange Moldova, Moldcell, Nestle, British American Tobacco-Moldova, «Microsoft — Moldova, «Moldtelecom, Efes Vitanta Moldova Brewery (EVMB), Lafarge», Kraft Foods, Хортица, Audi, Volkswagen, Finlandia Vodka, Procter & Gambel, President.
+The company's customers include Orange Moldova, Moldcell, Nestle, British American Tobacco-Moldova, Microsoft — Moldova, Moldtelecom, Efes Vitanta Moldova Brewery (EVMB), Lafarge, Kraft Foods, Хортица, Audi, Volkswagen, Finlandia Vodka, Procter & Gambel, President.

 History

 2002

 On April 1, 2002 Simpals was registered in Chișinău by Dmitri Voloshin.
 On November 14, 2002 Simpals moved into a new office.
 The company had 4 employees.
 The job market – Joblist.md was launched.
 As part of the MTV Music Awards 2002, Simpals received the award for best special effects in the music video created for "O-Zone" band.